 Furthermore, evidence showed that the plaque at the front desk of the establishment stated that Gonzales Foods, not Kids International, was the owner and operator of the daycare.
 Therefore, the Court of Appeals concluded that justifiable reliance could not be established.As this case aptly demonstrates, Georgia law regarding the vicarious liability of franchisors is incredibly unfavorable to those harmed.
 Indeed, one could reasonably argue that an entity that derives profit from a franchise relationship and maintains control over such factors as the franchisee’s employment of workers could reasonably be held liable for injuries arising at a franchisee facility.
 The fairness of the balance struck by existing law notwithstanding, someone injured as a result of the negligence of a franchisee should consider enlisting the aid of competent counsel before bringing suit.
 Indeed, many harmed are often unaware of the existence of a franchise relationship or of the identity of the franchisee entity.

-The Atlanta premises liability attorneys at the Simon Law Firm have ample experience dealing with litigation involving franchises and are prepared to help you navigate the hurdles to recovery.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have ample experience dealing with litigation involving franchises and are prepared to help you navigate the hurdles to recovery.
 Feel free to contact us for a free case consultation if you have recently been injured and believe you have possible claims.